-These distinctive crosses are a true work of art and identified as such by the signature of the craftsman on the back of the piece.
-Written in Tomasheck or Arabic script, there are many different crosses such as these throughout Africa.
-One estimate is that there are different patterns of crosses in existence.
+These distinctive crosses from Niger are a true work of art.
+They often even have the signature of the craftsman on the back.
+Written in Tomasheck or Arabic script, there are many different crosses such as these throughout Northern Africa.

 The different crosses come from different towns; and identify where people come from.
 They relate back to ancient times before Islam; when tribes were heavily influenced by Christianity.
 The cross may be the same symbol as in Christianity.
 It also has been known to symbolize the four corners of the world.